Travel Guides

 Budget 10-Day Thailand Itinerary 2026

 From the neon lights of Bangkok to the turquoise waters of the Phi Phi Islands, Thailand is a paradise for budget travelers.
-We've crafted a 10-day path that maximizes experiences while minimizing costs.
+With some of the lowest accommodation and food costs in the world, you can have a luxury experience on a shoestring budget.

 10 Days of Adventure: The Route